jeongm/Algorithms/README.md

-# learn
+# Chinese
-learn to code
+for saving Chinese dialogues